Who is Crazy Horse?

 Birth & Name

-He was born around 1840 along Rapid Creek near present-day Rapid City, South Dakota.
+On or around 1840, Crazy Horse was born along Rapid Creek near present-day Rapid City, South Dakota.
 Crazy Horse took his name from his father, who had received it from his father.
-His mother, Rattle Blanket Woman, committed suicide by hanging herself when Crazy Horse was about 4yrs old.
+His mother, Rattle Blanket Woman, committed suicide by hanging herself when Crazy Horse was about four years old.
 Called Curly as a youngster because of his light-colored hair (his skin was light also, compared to most dark-skinned Lakota), Crazy Horse established himself as a great fighter from a young age.

 Warrior & Chief

-Crazy Horse was on the battlefield December 21, 1866, when the Lakota, Cheyenne, and Arapaho killed William J. Fetterman and 80 soldiers (an entire command) on a narrow ridge along the Bozeman Trail, near Fort Phil Kearny in the Wyoming Territory.
+Crazy Horse was on the battlefield December 21, 1866, when the Lakota, Cheyenne, and Arapaho killed William J. Fetterman and 78 soldiers (an entire command) and two civilians on a narrow ridge of the Bozeman Trail, near Fort Phil Kearny in the Wyoming Territory.
 He was also one of the Lakota leaders at the Greasy Grass Fight (known to the whites as the Battle of the Little Bighorn) where the Lakota and Cheyenne defeated and killed George Armstrong Custer and over 260 soldiers.
 A week before the Little Bighorn, Crazy Horse led the Lakota at the Battle of the Rosebud, where they (along with the Cheyenne) held off General George Crook and some 1000 U.S. soldiers.
-In his late-20s, Crazy Horse became a Shirt Wearer, considered the highest honor that a Lakota warrior could receive.
+In his late-20s, Crazy Horse was also one of the last of the Shirt Wearers, considered the highest honor that a Lakota warrior could receive.

 Husband & Father